-If you’re concerned about the weight of your luggage, or plan to pick up a few items at your destination and want to know if you can still carry on or check a bag, a luggage scale can help out!
+If you’re concerned about the weight of your luggage, or if you plan to pick up a few items at your destination and you want to know if you can still carry on or check a bag, a luggage scale can help out!

 They are simple to use.
 You connect the strap to your luggage, lift up and then you have the weight displayed.
 We typically are always under the weight limits, but we’ve had some scares when we have weighed our bags and see that we’re at or over the required weight.

 Apple’s AirTags are a new type of product that will help put your mind at ease when you’re traveling, by helping you track your belongings if you think they’re lost or stolen.

 Our friend had her bag stolen in Mexico City and because she had AirTags in her laptop bag, she could track the location of the lost backpack.
 It was incredible.
 We just got AirTags for putting on our checked luggage so that on the chance the bag gets lost, we can find out where it is.

 AirTags (in this four-pack or this pack of one) are an expert product for travelers to have these days, and soon, we think most savvy travelers will be using them to trace their valuables while on the road.

 It can be easy to think that the weather is always bright, sunny and warm wherever you are traveling.
 Well, that’s not always the case.
 It rains everywhere.